krptn/krypton/README.md

 ![DevSkim Analysis](https://github.com/mbs9org/PySec/actions/workflows/CodeReview.yml/badge.svg) -> see security/result.sarif (plenty of false positives) for JSON representation (analysis by https://github.com/marketplace/actions/devskim).

-# Please read this first:
-This project may be submited to the Microsoft Imagine Cup: any contributions you make may be included in the submission.
-However, we do promote people to use this project as they would do so otherwise - the above warning is solely for open-source contributors who may not expect their contributions to be used for such a cause.

 # PySec
 - Secure Storage of Data
 - Authentication for Users